GoogleCloudPlatform/cloud-code-samples/golang/cloud-function-hello-world/README.md

 1. If you're new to Google Cloud, [create an account](https://console.cloud.google.com/freetrial/signup/tos) to evaluate how our products perform in real-world scenarios.
 New customers also get $300 in free credits to run, test, and deploy workloads.

-1. In the Google Cloud console, on the project selector page, select or [create a Google Cloud project](https://console.cloud.google.com/projectselector2/home/dashboard).
+1. If you're testing this out to learn about the feature, [create a new project](https://pantheon.corp.google.com/projectselector2/home/dashboard) so that you can delete the project and all associated resources when you're finished.

-    **Note**: If you don't plan to keep the resources that you create in this procedure, create a project instead of selecting an existing project.
-After you finish these steps, you can delete the project, removing all resources associated with the project.
+   You can also use this template as a starting point to create a new function in a new or existing project.

 1. Make sure that billing is enabled for your Cloud project.
 Learn how to [check if billing is enabled on a project](https://cloud.google.com/billing/docs/how-to/verify-billing-enabled).